Event-plane flow analysis without non-flow effects: Introduction

-where $n$ is an integer ($v_1$ is {\it directed\/} flow, $v_2$ is {\it elliptic\/} flow), $\phi$ denotes the azimuth of the particle under study, $\Phi_R$ the azimuth of the reaction plane, and angular brackets denote an average over particles and events.
-Since $\Phi_R$ is not known experimentally, $v_n$ cannot be measured directly.
+where $n$ is an integer ($v_1$ is {\it directed\/} flow, $v_2$ is {\it elliptic\/} flow), $\phi$, $\Phi_{RP}$ and angular brackets denote respectively the azimuth of the particle under study, the azimuth of the reaction plane, and an average over particles and events.
+Since $\Phi_{RP}$ is not known experimentally, $v_n$ cannot be measured directly.

 The most commonly used method to estimate $v_n$ is the event-plane method~\cite{Poskanzer:1998yz}.
-In each event, one constructs an estimate of the reaction plane $\Phi_R$, the ``event plane'' $\Psi_R$~\cite{Danielewicz:1985hn}.
+In each event, one constructs an estimate of the reaction plane $\Phi_{RP}$, the ``event plane'' $\Phi_{EP}$~\cite{Danielewicz:1985hn}.
 The anisotropic flow coefficients are then estimated as